 There is a world of difference between how a product looks on a computer screen and reality.
 At the beginning of the design stage of product development, it is vital to give due consideration to the scale of micro molded part — especially the scale of some of its internal features.
-Put simply: parts may look great conceptually, but impossible to actually make in when it comes to micro mold tooling.
+Put simply: parts may look great conceptually but can be impossible to make when it comes to micro mold tooling.

 The Design for Manufacturing (DfM) process and Design for Micro Molding (DfMM) address the unique challenges of micro molding and determine the success or failure of a project.
 DfMM has a massive impact on the tool build, and will therefore have a pivotal effect on product development time, cost, and the quality of final product.